SerdarAsgarov/powertofly/README.md

 make init
 ```

-in general it brakes down to following:
+in general, it brakes down to following:

 The codebase provides migrations and seeding for faster delivery,
 to initialize migrations use